Strychnos nux-vomica: Uses

 The strychnine-containing seeds have been used in arrow poison.
 The use of strychnine is highly regulated in many countries, and it is mostly used in baits to kill feral mammals.
 Most accidental poisoning is caused by breathing in the powder or by absorption through the skin.

-Strychnos is promoted within alternative medicine as a treatment for many conditions, but the claims are not supported by medical evidence.

 Herbalism

-Strychnos is promoted within herbal medicine as being a treatment for a wide range of maladies, including cancer and heart disease.
+Strychnos is promoted within herbal medicine as being a treatment for a wide range of maladies, including cancer and heart disease, as an alternative to digitalis.
 There is, however, no evidence it is useful for treating any condition.
 Indeed, these seeds contain strychnine.
 The plant appears on the Commission E list of unapproved herbs because it has not been proven to be safe or effective and thus is not recommended for use.
-Use of strychnine seeds for such purposes may prove fatal as strychnine is a highly toxic compound and has no safe limit for consumption.
+Use of strychnine seeds for such purposes may prove fatal, as it has no safe limit for consumption.

-In Ayurveda (the Indian system of Classical medicine), hudar is a mixture containing Strychnos nux-vomica.
+In Unani medicine (Perso-Arabic traditional medicine), hudar is a mixture containing Strychnos nux-vomica.
 The seeds are first immersed in water for five days and then in milk for two days followed by their boiling in milk.

 The level of toxic alkaloids in the unprocessed Strychnos seeds used in traditional medicines can be determined using established HPLC methods and HPLC-UV methods.